Skip to main content

 • 5800 MHz LIPD

-The results compare predicted maximums from each site’s environmental EME report with the measured maximum of all emissions between 420 MHz and 6 GHz, as well as the measured maximum of the 3500 MHz 5G service band.
+The results compare predicted maximums from each site’s environmental EME report with the measured maximum of all emissions between 420 MHz and 6 GHz.

 The environmental EME report provides calculations of the maximum levels of radiofrequency (RF) electromagnetic energy (EME) around an existing and/or proposed wireless base station that may include mobile telephony, broadband and data services.
 The report is generally produced by a network operator (such as a mobile phone company) or consultants working on their behalf.

 All deployment of public mobile telecommunications service infrastructure in Australia, which includes wireless base stations, small cells and antennas, must be carried out according to the Industry Code C564:2020 Mobile Phone Base Station Deployment.
 The code requires the supply of certain information as part of the consultative process with the local community and local government authority.
-The environmental EME report is part of this process and is produced according to a methodology developed by the ARPANSA.
+The environmental EME report is part of this process and is produced according to a methodology developed by ARPANSA.
 It provides objective estimates of the maximum levels of EME from a wireless base station or small cell for both existing and proposed upgrades to telecommunications systems at the site.

 While the environmental EME report provides a calculated prediction of the maximum cumulative EME for all active and proposed transmitters at an individual site, because EME measurements conducted in the field are made up of all components from all transmitter sources at the measurement location at the time of measurement we have not compared our results against this figure.
 Additionally, the environmental EME report provides for proposed transmitters, which may not have been active at the time we conducted the measurement.
 To address this, we use the ‘Maximum level EME for proposed change’ figure calculated in the environmental EME report as opposed to the current calculated EME figure when referencing the predicted EME calculation data.